orm011/rosbag2parquet/README.md

 # rosbag2parquet
-Rosbag2parquet transforms ROS .`bag` files into a set of query friendlier `.parquet` files (one parquet table per type, plus two metadata tables).
+Rosbag2parquet transforms ROS .`bag` files into a set of query friendlier `.parquet` files (one parquet table per message type, and two auxiliary tables with per-message and connection info)

-By splitting messages into tables based on data type, we avoid having small throughput sensors such as GPS and Imu be scattered among a sea of images and lidar, requiring full scans of all data to get a full view of a single sensor.
+By splitting messages into tables based on data type, we avoid having small throughput sensors such as GPS and Imu be scattered among a sea of images and lidar, requiring scans of most data to get a full view of a single sensor.
 This action by itself can help speed certain queries by a lot.
 Beyond that, we parse ros message fields and store them separately as well (only scalars and nested scalars for now).
-We store each table in parquet format.

-What is parquet?
+# What is parquet?

 Parquet is a chunked-columnar format.
 Chunked means a group of rows get placed together.
 Each chunk has statistics on each column (eg, min,max,count,count nulls) that allow one to decide whether a chunk has data of interest without scanning all rows to find out.
 Rosbag does something similar but only on a few select fields (timestamp, connection).
 Like in rosbag, whole chunks then get compressed.
 Parquet supports a lot more chunk compression formats in the compute-size tradeoff spectrum than rosbag.
 (Eg. SNAPPY, LZO, GZIP).